ClickCease

 How Self Harm is Treated

 Healing from self-harm involves learning safer, healthier ways to cope with emotional pain.
 Effective treatment focuses on addressing the underlying issues driving the behavior.
-At pH Wellness, we know that self-harm often co-occurs with other mental health challenges, which is why dual diagnosis treatment is so important for creating a holistic and effective care plan.
+At Riverside Drug Rehab, we know that self-harm often co-occurs with other mental health challenges, which is why dual diagnosis treatment is so important for creating a holistic and effective care plan.
 Evidence-based therapies are at the core of recovery.
 Two of the most effective approaches are:

 1. Dialectical behavior therapy (DBT): This therapy is highly effective for self-harm.
 It teaches crucial skills in mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.